Santa Fe College Teaching Zoo

 The Santa Fe College Teaching Zoo is a 10 acre zoo in Gainesville, Florida.
-As part of Santa Fe College, It is the only college zookeeper training facility in the United States with its own AZA-accredited zoo on grounds, and has been accredited since 2000.
+Located on Santa Fe College's main campus, it is the only college zookeeper training facility in the United States.
+Since 2000, the zoo has been accredited by the Association of Zoos and Aquariums (AZA).

 Guided tours led by students in the program are available at the teaching zoo if scheduled ahead of time; visitors may also take a self-guided tours.

 History

 The Santa Fe College Teaching Zoo was established in 1970.
 It comprises 10 acre of forested land on the west side of the Santa Fe College main campus.
+The zoo has been accredited by the AZA since 2000 and undergoes its accreditation process every five years.

 Animals

-The zoo is home to over 200 individual animals representing more than 75 species, including mammals, reptiles, amphibians, insects, and birds.
+The zoo is home to over 200 individual animals representing more than 70 species, including mammals, reptiles, amphibians, insects, and birds.